Servir-Mekong/hydra-floods/docs/index.md

     __Figure 1.__ Sentinel-1 backscatter image (left) and resulting surface water map (right) from 2019-10-05 for a region in Cambodia as in the example.
 </span>

-Learn more throughout the documentation such as [Installation](https://servir-mekong.github.io/hydra-floods/installation/), the [Algorithms available](https://servir-mekong.github.io/hydra-floods/algorithms/), or setting up the package to run operationally using the [CLI](https://servir-mekong.github.io/hydra-floods/cli/).
+Learn more about the package throughout the documentation such as [installation](https://servir-mekong.github.io/hydra-floods/installation/), the [algorithms available](https://servir-mekong.github.io/hydra-floods/algorithms/), or setting up the package to run operationally using the [CLI](https://servir-mekong.github.io/hydra-floods/cli/).

 ## Get in touch